 Question 4- Do you need remote programming access for your electronic access system?

 It’s nice for business managers to have the peace of mind to lock and unlock doors, as well as add and delete system users from their phones while they’re away.

 Lastly, installing door hardware in existing buildings can be a challenge.
 Take a look at potential cabling pathways back to main network closets.
-In some cases, conduit may be needed.
+In some cases, a conduit may be needed.
 Some doors can use electric strikes, while others may require heavier duty magnetic locks or crash bars.
 Wireless options are also out there.
 And always use a UPS (uninterruptible power supply) with a system in case of power outages.
 If the power goes out, card access systems, considered “fail-safe” by building code, will allow all doors to unlock, so it’s essential to maintain back-up power to these systems to keep them secure.

 TSAChoice installs multiple types of access control systems, scalable from one-door offices to the largest manufacturing plants and education campuses.
 And we either can support and train onsite staff on the systems or manage the entire system remotely.